GovTechSG/apex-signature-validator/README.md

 If you are getting a response code of -1 when sending a test request, your browser could be rejecting your cross-origin request.

 In order for cross-origin requests to be ignored on browser clients, web browsers such as Chrome would have to be launched with web security disabled.

-To simplify this process, Google Chrome launch scripts are included in the `browser-scripts` directory:

-1. `launch-chrome-macos.command`
-2. `launch-chrome-windows.lnk or launch-chrome-windows.bat`

-These scripts would automatically open the signature validator in a new Chrome window with web security disabled.
-The browser would then allow cross-origin requests to be sent from the browser.

 **Only use Google Chrome instances launched from these scripts to use the signature validator, do not access sites on the internet with them.**